-Every four years since 1999, the EPA sponsors a Drinking Water Infrastructure Needs Survey evaluating the drinking water infrastructure capital improvement needs of the country and each state over the next 20 years.
+Every four years since 1999, the EPA has sponsored a Drinking Water Infrastructure Needs Survey and Assessment (DWINSA) evaluating the drinking water infrastructure capital improvement needs of the country and each state over the next 20 years.
 The results of these surveys are used by the EPA to determine the percentage of the DWSRF appropriation that each State will receive.

-The breakdown of these needs was as follows:
+The breakdown of these needs are as follows:

 - Transmission and Distribution $2.542 billion